Busterz/Java-SIM-exercises/README.md

 # :exclamation: Disclaimer

-These answers and documents are only meant to help other students as references for their work.
+These answers and documents contained in this repository are only meant to help other students as references for their work.
 No infringement of copyrights or legal rights intended.